 Real Madrid coach Carlo Ancelotti believes his side's crucial La Liga clash against Barcelona has come at a good time.

-The Italian watched his team complete a comprehensive 9-2 aggregate victory over Schalke in the UEFA Champions League last 16 with a 3-1 home win on Tuesday.
+The Italian watched his team complete a comprehensive 9-2 aggregate victory over Schalke in the UEFA Champions League round-of-16 with a 3-1 home win on Tuesday.

 Real are three points clear atop La Liga on 70 points ahead of Sunday's El Clasico, with Atletico Madrid (67) and Barcelona (66) still in the hunt.